Complex Logical Reasoning over Knowledge Graphs using Large Language Models: Experimental Results

 \subsection{RQ3.
 Analysis of LLM scale}

 This experiment analyzes the impact of the size of the underlying LLMs and query abstraction on the overall {\model} model performance.
-To examine the effect of LLM size, we compared three variants of the Flan-T5 model, namely, flan-t5-l, flan-t5-xl, and flan-t5-xxl, which have 780 million, 3 billion, and 11 billion parameters, respectively.
-Our evaluation results, presented in Table \ref{tab:scale}, show that the performance of the {\model} model improves by $72\%$ and $118\%$ when transitioning from flan-t5-l to flan-t5-xl, and from flan-t5-xl to flan-t5-xxl, respectively.
+To examine the effect of LLM size, we compared two variants of the Llama2 model which have 7 billion and 13 billion parameters.
+Our evaluation results, presented in Table \ref{tab:scale}, show that the performance of the {\model} model improves by $123\%$ from Llama2-7B to Llama2-13B.
 This indicates that increasing the number of LLM parameters can enhance the performance of {\model} model.